pyladiespdx/zombies/zombie.md

 ##1.
 Another head hangs lowly

-Child is slowly taken
+Brains are slowly eaten

 And if violence causes the silence

-Who are we mistaking
+What are we becoming

 But you see it's not me

-It's not my family
+It's not my zombie disease

-In your head in your head
+For your head for your head

 They are fighting

 ##2.

-With their tanks and their bombs
+With their teeth and their jaws

-And their bombs and their guns
+And their jaws and their claws

-In your head in your head they are crying
+Mmmmm your head your head they are eating

 ###[Chorus]

-In your head
+Your head

-In your head
+Your head

-Zombie zombie zombie ei ei
+Zombie zombie zombie eating eating

 What's in your head

 In your head.

-Zombie, zombie, zombie ei, ei, ei, oh do,do,do,do,do,do,do,do
+Zombie, zombie, zombie eating, eating, ow, ow, ow, ow